 Supplemental medical plans are determined and paid entirely by Aetna.
-To file a claim for benefits:
+To file a claim for benefits, submit your claim within three years from the date of service.

 Register on the My Aetna Supplemental app or at myaetnasupplemental.com.
 Click "Report New Claim" and answer the questions needed for filing your claim.
 If you are a non-Aetna member, you will be prompted to upload a photo of your medical bill.